Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên22/08/2023

-Immediately after the controversial kiss with female player Jenni Hermoso during the ceremony to award the 2023 World Cup trophy to the Spanish women's team, RFEF President Luis Rubiales spoke out: "We just showed normal affection.
+Immediately after the controversial kiss with female player Jenni Hermoso during the 2023 World Cup trophy presentation ceremony for the Spanish women's team, RFEF President Luis Rubiales spoke out: "We just showed normal affection.
 We are champions and that's all I care about.
 Ignore the stupid protesters."

 Hôn nữ cầu thủ, Chủ tịch Liên đoàn Bóng đá Tây Ban Nha có thể từ chức - Ảnh 1.